runwayml/learn/docs/how-to/importing.md

 ![Import Model #4](assets/images/how-to/import-model/4_small.png)

 Next you can edit the model name and add a category to your model.
-Other info settings are available to edit later.
+Other info **Settings** are available to edit later.

 ![Import Model #5](assets/images/how-to/import-model/5_small.png)